Lamar Odom’s Daughter, Destiny, Stuns In Tight Leather Pants Before Exuding ‘Angel Energy’

 Destiny Morales-Odom recently stunned her fans after posting a selfie on Instagram where she exuded self-described “angel energy.”
 This comes shortly after the brunette beauty posted two pictures from a night out at a Halloween party where she wowed in tight black leather pants and a crop top.

-Destiny is still new to Instagram, and only joined the platform this past summer.
-The timing was only shortly after she was thrust into the limelight after helping her father, former basketball player Lamar Odom, promote his autobiography, Darkness to Light: A Memoir.
+Destiny is still new to Instagram and only joined the platform this past summer.
+The timing was only shortly after she was thrust into the limelight after helping her father, former NBA star Lamar Odom, promote his autobiography, Darkness to Light: A Memoir.

 But despite being a rookie to social media, she has a potentially bright future as an Instagram star if she continues to post uploads like her two most recent.
 The first one was a double-picture update in which the famous daughter joked that she was “psycho.”
 Despite the grim proclamation, she still managed to look stunning.

 In shots, Destiny wore a black crop top that is revealing enough to potentially pass for a bra.
-She fashionably paired the top with a pair of tight patent leather pants.
-The ensemble ably flaunts her toned midriff.
+She fashionably paired the top with a pair of tight patent leather pants, further allowing her to flaunt her toned midriff.

-The 21-year-old had straightened her hair for the look, and applied makeup in a chic smokey-eye style.
+The 21-year-old had straightened her hair for the look and applied makeup in a chic smoky-eye style.
 She accessorized with a black purse and a silver layered chain choker.
-In the first picture, she smolders at the camera.
-In the second, she makes a specific NSFW hand gesture.
+The photos showed Destiny in varying poses — in the first picture, she smoldered at the camera, while in the second, she made a specific NSFW hand gesture.

 The two photos earned just shy of 475 likes and more than 40 comments.